1st DUI Penalties in Georgia

 It is also known by several other names in various jurisdictions.

-Criminal Penalties for a First DUI Offense in Georgia
+Fines for a 1st DUI in Georgia

 Even for a first-time offender, a DUI charge can be costly.
 Fines can range from $300 to $1,000.
 But this figure can increase by almost double once additional surcharges are included.